Dr Susan Thorpe

 Fellow of the Higher Education Academy

-TeachingI am the Degreee Programme Director for the MSc in Foundations in Clinical Psychology.
-I teach modules on Research Methods and on.
-I am also the module leader for the Cultural issues in Clinical and Health Psychology, Research Apprenticeship, the Professional Issues and the Dissertation modules and supervise undergraduate and postgraduate dissertations in the areas of disgust, obsessions, phobias and compulsive use of mobile phones.
+TeachingI am the Degree Programme Director for the MSc in Foundations in Clinical Psychology.
+I am the module leader for the Cultural issues in Clinical and Health Psychology, Research Apprenticeship, the Professional Issues and the Dissertation modules and supervise undergraduate and postgraduate dissertations in the areas of disgust, obsessions, phobias and compulsive use of mobile phones.

 - Perera-Delcourt R, Nash R, Thorpe SJ.
 Priming Moral Self-Ambivalence Heightens Deliberative Behaviour in Self-Ambivalent Individuals.
 Behavioural and Cognitive Psychotherapy 2013, 12, 1-11.